-A Solution for Hyper-Partisan Polarization
+A Solution for Hyper-Partisan Division

 The Center for Ballot Freedom aims to reduce the extreme partisan polarization inherent in our two-party system, replacing it with a healthy, vibrant multiparty democracy.